Gallaudet University

 Understanding Diversity Institutional Work Dynamics of Oppression

 Our goal is to increase and strengthen the pool of professionals that do diversity, equity and inclusion work, from a Deaf perspective.
 That includes CDOs, consultants, practitioners, diversity educators, multicultural educators, researchers, and so on.
+The training also benefits people who want to incorporate DEI principles into their own professions.

-The DEI Deaf-Centric Institute, partnering with interdisciplinary experts, provides professional development opportunities related to diversity, equity, and inclusive excellence (DEI) from a deaf perspective.
+The DEI Deaf-Centric (DEIDC) Institute, partnering with interdisciplinary experts, provides professional development opportunities related to diversity, equity, and inclusive excellence (DEI) from a deaf perspective.
 The institute aims to produce qualified and credentialed DEI professionals to collaboratively sustain a culture of diversity, equity, and inclusion, belonging, and social justice in deaf diverse communities.
 The objectives include acquiring a knowledge of history, examining bias, gaining a conceptual understanding of DEI, scrutinizing models of DEI, transforming your practice, and gaining and sharing expertise.
-The institute contains three tracks: Understanding Diversity, Institutional Work and Dynamics of Oppression, all within an Inclusive Excellence framework that steers the work of the Division of Equity, Diversity, and Inclusive Excellence.
-The institute is open to professionals working in the DEI field and any other professionals interested in the field.

 Overview of EDI work and the direction the University is leading – Christopher D. Johnson